light gray lines

 1. Data collection.
 The process starts by gathering relevant datasets, such as historical financial transactions, market trends, and customer credit histories.

 3. Data preprocessing.
-At this stage, you prepare the data for training by cleaning it—handling missing values, removing duplicates, etc. This process may also involve feature engineering, when you select, modify, or create new features (attributes) from raw data to improve the performance of your machine learning model.
+At this stage, prepare the data for training by cleaning it—handling missing values, removing duplicates, etc. This process may also involve feature engineering, when you select, modify, or create new features (attributes) from raw data to improve the performance of your machine learning model.

 8. Model deployment.
 Use your machine learning model in a real-world environment.
 For example, it can be integrated into a business application or system so that it can start making predictions or decisions.